jshin313/PicoCTFStreamNotes/README.md

 You could use random shellcode from the internet or create your own.
 Gynvael decides to write his own custom shellcode for fun using fopen/fgets.

-Open the binary in IDA or Ghidra to find the addresses of the functions.
+Open the binary in IDA or Ghidra or objdump to find the addresses of the functions.

 System is not in the binary unfortunately, but fopen is, so we can use it to open the flag.txt.